Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-15-Jacques-Barbéri-Mondocane.md

 # Plot: 2/9.
-The whole story was almost made up of fragmentary visceral scenes reminiscent of [Langdon Jones' the Hall of Machines]({{ site.baseurl }}{% post_url 2025-01-29-Langdon-Jones-The-Hall-of-Machines %}).
+The whole story was almost made up of fragmentary, visceral scenes reminiscent of [Langdon Jones' the Hall of Machines]({{ site.baseurl }}{% post_url 2025-01-29-Langdon-Jones-The-Hall-of-Machines %}).
 The war of unknown causes obliterated the Earth into the inferno where
-+ Some people formed piles of pyramids of bodies which finally turned into autonomies.
++ Some people formed piles of pyramids of bodies, which finally turned into biological autonomies.
-+ Some people had developed the neurosis of never removing the mask despite the mould.
++ Some people developed the neurosis of never removing the mask despite the erosive mould.
-+ Some found them in trouble dealing with the ordinary buildings and machines insomuch as human perception was modulated inadvertently.
-(I didn't fully understand this bizarre part.)
++ Some found themselves in trouble dealing with the ordinary buildings and machines insomuch as human perception was modulated inadvertently.
+(I didn't fully understand this abstruse part.)
-+ Some flung themselves into the space for a new planet albeit the death.
++ Some flung themselves into space for a new planet albeit the high number of death.
-+ Not long after Anton Raven, the scientist, was crushed by his own clothes, people wore heavy copper clothing or nothing at all.
++ Not long after Anton Raven, the scientist, was crushed by his own clothes, people began wearing heavy copper clothing or nothing at all.
-+ Men folded into the women's bodies to evolve into a new species called homunculi.
++ Men folded into women's bodies and evolved into a new species called homunculi.
-+ Some people saw the appearance of men bearing the face of Raven in bottles at sea.
++ Some people saw the men in bottles bearing the face of Raven at sea.

 In the end, the author abruptly claimed a new giant would come out and Raven's death probably "save them all".